ouznoreyni/ouznoreyni/README.md

 ## Hi there, i'm Ousmane DIOP,  from Senegal 🇸🇳

-Consultant software engineer with a strong passion for DevOps.
+It consultant with a strong passion for DevOps.
 Dedicated to continuous learning, automation, and creating innovative solutions for optimal efficiency.
 I'm always looking for new opportunities to learn and to solve new problems